oscardny86/lushestetica/README.md

 # lushestetica
-This is a website for Estefania and her friend
+This is a website for Estefania and her friend...